open-electronics/randaps/README.md

-# RandA Photo Sharing
+# RandA PhotoSharing
-RandA Photo Sharing is an application designed to show all the capabilities of ther RandA board:
+RandA PhotoSharing is an application designed to show all the capabilities of ther RandA board:
 It lets you use togheter all the high level of abstraction capabilities of RaspBerry and the low level capabilities of Arduino.

 #How it works